 - Possession or use of bulk containers on campus including, but not limited to, kegs, beer balls, or any other object that would promote binge drinking.

-See also Residence Hall and 34th Street Housing policies on alcohol consumption and possession located in the Residential Living Office and 34th Street Housing sections of the Student Handbook.
+See also Residence Hall and 34th Street Housing policies on alcohol consumption and possession located in the University Housing / Residential Living and Student Conduct section, as well as the University Housing – 34th Street Residences section of the Student Handbook.

 Sanction Guidelines for Violating the Alcohol Policy